mapillary/mapillary-js/MIGRATING.md

 ## Navigator failure cases

-When the `Viewer.moveDir` or `Viewer.moveCloseTo` are called there may not be a valid result.
+When the `Viewer.moveDir` and `Viewer.moveCloseTo` methods are called there may not be a valid result.
 In that case, both methods throw errors that need to be handled by the caller.

-Whenever any of the `Viewer.moveToKey`, `Viewer.moveDir` or `Viewer.moveCloseTo` methods encounter a network related problem the error will propagate to the caller.
+Whenever any of the `Viewer.moveToKey`, `Viewer.moveDir` or `Viewer.moveCloseTo` methods encounter an IO related problem the error will propagate to the caller.

 ## Rotation edge direction